NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-notebooks-and-quarto.md

 Let's go back to the YAML header cell and fix how it looks in the Jupyter notebook.
 The reason it looks weird is that Jupyter doesn't understand the syntax.
-But luckily there's a Jupyter lab Quarto extension you can install to fix this.
+But luckily the Jupyter lab Quarto extension we mentioned in the [Jupyter Extensions](jupyter-6-extensions) section can be installed to fix this.
 Click the extension icon in the left sidebar and search for `quarto`.
 Install the `jupyterlab-quarto` extension and then reload the page.
 Now the YAML header should look a lot better.

 Try adding more options to the header to customize the look of the rendered document.
 For instance you could: